JuliaHealth/KomaMRI.jl/docs/src/programming-workflow.md

 # Julia Programming

 You should already be familiar with the [Graphical User Interface](ui-details.md) of **KomaMRI.jl**.
-However, you can always use this package directly from the **Julia REPL** or write your own julia scripts.
+However, you can always use this package directly from the **Julia REPL** or write your own julia **Scripts**.
 In this way you can unleash all the power of KomaMRI by using more of its functionalities and you can even test your own MRI ideas.

-This section is meant to show you a basic workflow when working with KomaMRI when writing your own scripts or typing down directly on the **Julia REPL**.
+This section is meant to show you a basic workflow when working with **KomaMRI** by writing your own **Scripts** or typing down directly on the **Julia REPL**.
 Let's get started.

 ## Basic Workflow
+(You can also go to [analog steps using UI](ui-details.md#Basic-Workflow))

 As a general overview, you need to keep in mind the following steps when using KomaMRI:

-* Create Inputs: Scanner, Phantom, Sequence
+* Loading Simulation Inputs: Scanner, Phantom, Sequence
-* Perform Simulation
+* Running Simulation
-* Perform Reconstruction (actually, this is part of [MRIReco.jl](https://github.com/MagneticResonanceImaging/MRIReco.jl))
+* Reconstructing Image using MRIReco

 Let's replicate these previous steps in a julia script.
 You will end up with the following, feel free to copy and paste it in the **Julia REPL**:
 ```julia